Palantir555/palantir555.github.io/_posts/2016-05-23-reversing-huawei-3-sniffing.md

 mangled by missing bits or deformed waveforms.

 Unfortunately, your logic analyser's maximum sampling rate depends on how powerful/expensive it is and how many lines you need to sniff at a time.
-High speed interfaces with multiple data lines can be a problem if you don't have access to expensive equipment.
+High-speed interfaces with multiple data lines can be a problem if you don't have access to expensive equipment.

-I recorded this data from the Ralink-Flash SPI bus using a low end Saleae analyser at its maximum sampling rate for this number of lines, `24 MS/s`:
+I recorded this data from the Ralink-Flash SPI bus using a low-end Saleae analyser at its maximum sampling rate for this number of lines, `24 MS/s`: